SIN5005-EngSoft2021/jaguar/README.md

 ```

 ### B. Jaguar home screen elements:
 I) Heuristic: Heuristic used to detect possible snippets of suspicious code.
-It is possible to configure this one;
+It is possible to configure this one.

-II) Requirement type - LINE: parse line by line;
+II) Requirement type - LINE: parse line by line.

-III) Test: displays how many tests passed and failed;
+III) Test: displays how many tests passed and failed.

 IV) Line color Susp: Filter to show lines with a certain suspension value;
 V) CLASS : Analyzed class;
 VI) BAR: color symbolized by the suspension level;